Multiorbital effects in the functional renormalization group: A weak-coupling study of the Emery model: Introduction

 Of course, within an fRG framework, cuprate models have to be considered at (possibly unrealistic) weak coupling strengths.
 However, as for the one-band Hubbard model, similarities between weak and strong coupling behavior can be expected.
 Moreover, multi-orbital cuprate models seem very well suited as a testbed for methodological developments.
 For example, the impact of an interaction rendered nonlocal by the transformation to the band language\cite{tmaier} can be more easily studied than in the context of pnictide models.
 A recent fRG study of two- and three-orbital models for the cuprates with orbitals only residing on the Copper atoms has revealed that these so-called \emph{orbital-makeup} effects may have a significant impact on the phase diagram.\cite{uebelacker}

-In the strong-coupling case, other powerful many-body methods are applicable, such as dynamical mean-field theory\cite{Kotliar-review-DMFT,Vollhardt-review-DMFT,weber-2008,weber-2010a,weber-2010b,wang-tpp} (DMFT) and the so-called variational cluster approach\cite{Potthof-VCA,wuerzburg-graz-VCA,Hanke-Kiesel-VCA} (VCA).
+In the strong-coupling case, other powerful many-body methods are applicable, such as dynamical mean-field theory\cite{Kotliar-review-DMFT,Vollhardt-review-DMFT,weber-2008,Medici-emery-model,weber-2010a,weber-2010b,wang-tpp,weber-charge-trans} (DMFT), dynamical cluster quantum Monte Carlo (DCQMC) techniques\cite{Hettler-DCA,Kent-emery-model} and the so-called variational cluster approach\cite{Potthof-VCA,wuerzburg-graz-VCA,VCA-twogap,Hanke-Kiesel-VCA} (VCA).
 Also these methods are still being extended and developed further in order to hopefully promote a deeper understanding of the cuprate superconductors.
 Unfortunately, a practicable strong-coupling truncation of the fRG flow equations for fermions, which would allow for direct comparison between fRG and those other methods, is not known so far.
 As the fRG approach pursued in this work is hence confined to weak coupling, we do not primarily seek to compare the results of these strong-coupling approaches to our own findings for weak coupling.